selfsame/core.match/README.md

 match
 ====

 An optimized pattern matching library for Clojure.
-It supports Clojure 1.5.1 and later as well as ClojureScript.
+(Clojure-CLR Fork)

 You can find more detailed information [here](https://github.com/clojure/core.match/wiki/Overview).